binarymist/command-line/git.md

 ## Assumptions, Prerequisites

-Your git configs are set-up
+Your git configs are set-up:

+* `~/.gitconfig`

 Install the cross platform diff tool "diffuse".
 It's free and open:

 * Linux (Debian based): `apt-get install diffuse`
 * Windows: http://diffuse.sourceforge.net/

+On Linux use zsh, oh-my-zsh, and the oh-my-zsh git plugin

 ## Working with Remotes using SSH